vseslavcharodei/tftp-monitor/README.md

 spec:
 # Schedule Job execution every 1 min
 # The schedule for CronJob should be set in conjuction with $nlines in tftp-monitor.sh script.
-# It should be set depending on frequency of writes to the system log.
   schedule: "*/1 * * * *"
 # Number of succefully completed pods saved by crobjob, so admin can check its logs inside of kubernetes
   successfulJobsHistoryLimit: 6